-Park University’s 2020 Hauptmann Lecture to Focus on Diverse Workforces in Promoting Democratic Values
+Park University’s Hauptmann Lecture to Feature Talk on Effective Governance in Public Administration

-Aug.
-13, 2020 — A presentation on “The Importance of Diverse Workforces in Promoting Democratic Values” will be the emphasis of Park University’s 28th annual Dr. Jerzy Hauptmann Distinguished Guest Lecture Series event on Thursday, Sept.
-10, starting at noon.
+August 12, 2021 — A presentation on “Public Administration’s Triple Bottom Line: People, Process and Performance,” will be the focus of Park University’s 29th annual Dr. Jerzy Hauptmann Distinguished Guest Lecture on Thursday, Sept.
+9, starting at noon.

-Due to the coronavirus pandemic, this year’s lecture will be held virtually.
+Due to the coronavirus pandemic, the lecture will be held virtually for the second year in a row.
 To register, visit park.edu/hauptmannlecture.
 After registering, information will be sent with instructions on how to access the event.

 The lecture series is named in honor of the late Park University professor emeritus of political science and public administration, Jerzy Hauptmann, Ph.D.
 Hauptmann taught at Park for more than 50 years, and launched the University’s first graduate degree program in 1982.
 In 2001, Park’s School for Public Affairs was renamed the Hauptmann School of Public Affairs in honor of this remarkable educator.

 The Dr. Jerzy Hauptmann Distinguished Guest Lecture Series was established through the generosity of alumni, colleagues and friends of Hauptmann upon Hauptmann’s 40th anniversary at Park University.
 The Hauptmann Lecture brings outstanding scholars to the Kansas City area to address topics related to Hauptmann’s three areas of study: international politics, public administration and democracy.

 This year’s Hauptmann Lecture is presented in partnership with the American Society for Public Administration, whose mission is to advance excellence in public service.